IBM/charts/repo/ibm-helm/ibm-b2bi-prod.md

 ## Prerequisites

 1. Red Hat OpenShift Container Platform
-   Version 4.18.0 or later fixes
    Version 4.19.0 or later fixes
    Version 4.20.0 or later fixes
    Version 4.21.0 or later fixes
+   Version 4.22.0 or later fixes

 2. Kubernetes version >= 1.33 and <= 1.36